 Hidden setting: TOUCH SENSOR PRESCALE

-This setting scales the raw output of LinnStrument's touch sensor before pressure and velocity processing, to compensate for minor sensitivity differences from one touch sensor to another during manufacturing.
+This setting scales the raw output of LinnStrument's touch sensor before pressure and velocity processing.

 Tip: